Waitrose’s £25 Valentine’s Day meal deal for two is back – here’s my review

 When is the Waitrose Valentine’s dine-in meal deal launching?

-Waitrose’s Valentine’s Dine will run from 10 -15 February in Waitrose shops and online at Waitrose.com as well as on Deliveroo, Uber Eats and Just Eat.
+Waitrose’s Valentine’s dine-in deal will run from 10 -15 February in Waitrose shops and online at Waitrose.com as well as on Deliveroo, Uber Eats and Just Eat.

-The dine-in deal is £5 more than last year at £25 (£12.50 per head).
+The Waitrose Valentine’s meal deal is £5 more than last year at £25 (£12.50 per head).
 This includes a starter, main, side, dessert and drink (prosecco, wine or a soft drink) for two people.

-To begin, the starters include the No.1 camembert bake and dough balls, alongside new additions for this year such as No.1 scallops and king prawns with roasted garlic West Country butter.
-The mains are just as indulgent, ranging from the No.1 British beef Wellington and No.1 Kefalonian fresh sea bass fillets with gremolata butter to the vegetarian-friendly No.1 mushroom, Malbec and port Wellington.
+To begin, the starters include camembert bake and dough balls, alongside new additions for this year, such as scallops and king prawns with roasted garlic West Country butter.
+The mains are just as indulgent, ranging from a beef wellington and sea bass fillets with gremolata butter to a vegetarian-friendly mushroom wellington.

-On the side, there’s a choice of seven options, including the No.1 green vegetable medley and No.1 triple-cooked fries finished with Cornish sea salt.
-To finish, desserts include a ruby chocolate and raspberry mousse, caramelised biscuit cheesecakes and No.1 melt-in-the-middle chocolate puddings.
+On the side, there’s a choice of seven options, including green vegetable medley and triple-cooked fries.
+To finish, desserts include a ruby chocolate and raspberry mousse, caramelised biscuit cheesecakes and melt-in-the-middle chocolate puddings.

-Glasses could be filled with the prosecco we crowned our best buy if you’re keen to toast the occasion with a little fizz.
-The wine selection spans rosé, shiraz and Sauvignon Blanc, alongside an alcohol-free rosé option.
-Cocktail lovers can opt for pre-mixed classics such as a Negroni, Old Fashioned and Cîroc Cosmopolitan, while those avoiding alcohol can choose from soft options including DA-SH raspberry-infused sparkling water.
+Glasses can be filled with the prosecco we crowned our best buy if you’re keen to toast the occasion with a little fizz.
+Alternatively, the wine selection spans rosé, shiraz and sauvignon blanc, alongside an alcohol-free rosé option.
+Cocktail lovers can opt for pre-mixed classics such as a Cîroc cosmopolitan, while those avoiding alcohol can choose from soft options, including DA-SH raspberry-infused sparkling water.

 Waitrose Valentine’s Day dine-in deal, reviewed